freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 ## Title

-Article titles should be as short, concise, and to-the-point as possible.
+Article titles should be as short, concise, and as to-the-point as possible.

 We want campers to quickly find the information they're looking for, and the title should reflect the main theme of the article.